mateusbsal4/CfR-Course/README.md

 ### Problem 2
-In this problem, the task was to design controllers that allow a quadrotor to reliably reach a predefined goal.
-The state state x of this robot is defined by the position of its center of mass (px , py , pz ) and the body orientations (ϕ, θ, ψ) (roll, pitch, yaw), and their derivatives. state and/or pass through predefined via-points.
-More specifically, both the LQR and ILQC controllers were implemented and their performances compared.
+In this problem, the task was to design controllers that allow a quadrotor to reliably reach a predefined goal and/or pass through predefined via-points.
+The state state x of this robot is defined by the position of its center of mass (px , py , pz ) and the body orientations (ϕ, θ, ψ) (roll, pitch, yaw), and their derivatives.
+Both LQR and ILQC controllers were implemented and their performances compared.
 For an initial state of [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0] and goal state of [10, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0], the simulation results for the LQR and ILQC are shown below:

 ![plots_x_goal_given](https://github.com/user-attachments/assets/46193c7a-9b08-4bf2-ba23-a397ed6b8853)